jkomoros/card-web/README.md

 Run `npm install -g firebase-tools gulp polymer-cli` (you can skip any of those that you already have installed)

+Install the `gcloud` and `gsutil` commands by following the instructiosn at https://cloud.google.com/sdk/docs/install .
+(That one set of instructions will install both)

 Run `cp config.SAMPLE.json config.SECRET.json`

 Go to https://console.firebase.google.com.
 Create a new project.
 On the project overview, where it says "Get started by adding Firebase to your app", tap the web icon.
 Give it a nickname.
 Tap set up.
 In the code snippet that appears, copy the JSON blob that is assigned to the `firebaseConfig` variable.